aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 If you intend to use your own, custom pipeline for generating MSAs, we advise consulting steps 1 and 2 beforehand.
 Steps 1, 2 and 5 can be skipped if using our OF3-style MSA generation pipeline.
 Step 3 is optional.

-TODO: add paired MSA steps, update links

 ## 1. Precomputed MSA Files

-TODO: clarify main vs paired MSA here
+In the OF3 inference pipeline, we differentiate between two types of MSAs:
+1. **main MSAs**
+    - regular alignments directly returned by popular alignment tools
+    - used to provide features for every protein and RNA chain
+2. **paired MSAs**
+    - alignments whose rows are arranged based on species information relative to other chains' alignments in a specific bioassembly
+    - by default, computed from designated main MSAs on-the-fly and only for complexes with at least two unique protein chains
+    - if precomputed, can be provided explicitly for protein and RNA chains

+Refer to the [Main and Paired MSAs](precomputed_msa_explanation.md#1-main-vs-paired-msas) section for further details.

 ### 1.1.
-General MSA Format
+General MSA File Format

-This section details the format of the MSA files provided by our Snakemake pipeline for generating protein MSAs.
-MSAs generated with a different method should follow the same format:
+MSAs generated with a custom workflow should follow the same format as that of the files output by our [snakemake MSA generation pipeline](precomputed_msa_generation_how_to.md).
+Both main and precomputed paired MSAs
-- the MSAs can be in either `a3m` or `sto` format
+- can be in either `a3m` or `sto` format
-- the first sequence in the MSA must be the query sequence i.e.: the protein or RNA sequence for which the structure is to be predicted
+- need to have the query sequence (the protein or RNA sequence for which the structure is to be predicted) as the first sequence in the MSA

 <details>
 <summary>Example `a3m` for PDB entry 5k36 protein chain B ...</summary>